gilfranfer/aws-lambda-proxy-java/README.md

 2. Search for "Users" option under the "Access Management" menu, on the left panel.
 3. Click the "Add users" button (top right).
 4. Provide a User name, and Select AWS Access type as "Access key - Programmatic access".
 5. Select "Create Group", provide a name, and select the following Policies: AmazonS3FullAccess, CloudWatchLogsFullAccess, IAMFullAccess, AmazonDynamoDBFullAccess.
+If you want to do Lambda Proxy Integration (API Gateway+Lambda) then you need to add AmazonAPIGatewayAdministrator policy too.
 6. Keep clicking Next until step 4 where you see the User details, and push the "Create user" button.
 7. Take note of the AccessKey and SecretAccessKey.
 Then click "Close".
 8. Once you are back on the Users section, click on the recently created user, and add the following "Inline Policy" to allow control on CloudFormation from Serverless Framework: